Stream Kayo Sports for 14 days FREE and no lock-in contract

 Who is playing in this year's tournament?

 The better question here might be who's not playing?
-While men's world number one Novak Djokovic has opted to compete, along with American superstar Serena Williams, an eye-popping number of top players have withdrawn.
-Defending champion Rafael Nadal, Roger Federer, Stan Wawrinka, Gael Monfils and Australia's Nick Kyrgios are all skipping the event in New York.
+While men's world number one Djokovic in competing, an eye-popping number of top players have withdrawn.
+Nadal, Federer and Serena Williams are all missing, just for starters.

 Picture: Kayo Sports